Explorer Hut

 Condition

 DOC repainted and resealed Explorer, repaired the roof, and replaced the water tank and stand in March 2004.
-Permolat started taking more of an interest in Explorer around 2015 when it was became clear that DOC wasn't going to be doing any more work on it.
-In February 2017 Alastair and his team; Alan Jemison, Liz Stephenson, Mike O’Connell, Geoff Spearpoint, and Antony Johnson, went in and repiled the Hut, replacing and adding joists and bearers where necessary.
+Permolat started taking more of an interest in Explorer around 2015 when it became clear that DOC wasn't going to be doing any more work on it.
+In February 2017 Alastair and his team; Alan Jemison, Liz Stephenson, Mike O’Connell, Geoff Spearpoint, and Antony Johnson, went in and re-piled the Hut, replacing and adding joists and bearers where necessary.
 Flashings were added at pile level where necessary.
 Repairs to the chimney and chimney flashing were made.
 The Hut was re-roofed and had new side flashings and ridging put on.
 A section of rotten floor, floor plate, studs and dwangs in the cupboard in the SE corner were replaced, and the cupboard removed.
 Repairs were made to rotten sections of the window frame, wall and floor on the end wall, and some rotten sections of floor on either side of hearth replaced.
 The Hut exterior was repainted, a small woodshed built, and drains dug around the Hut to prevent water running underneath.
-I went in a few days later and finished some framing and floor repairs in the NW corner, and gave the exterior its second coat.
+I went in a few days later and finished some framing and floor repairs in the NW corner and gave the exterior its second coat.
 Emma Richardson gave the interior and a clean and first coat at the end of 2017.
 I did a bit more sealing in early 2018.
 In 2021 Jane's crew put in a new fire surround and finished off the interior ply work.

 Routes